-1 MS S. KATHE RINE HENSEL: Right.
-And so I ' m 2 going to a ask Ms. Wilson some questions s now abo out your 3 description on, your experi ence.
+1 MS. KATHERINE HENSEL: Right.
+And so I'm

+2 going to ask Ms. Wilson some questions now about your

+3 description, your experience.

+4 So what resources are in place now for

 So what resources are in place now for women -- girls and women who find themselves -- and I'm thinking particularly of pregnant girls and women who are motivated and vulnerable and in great peril in terms of potentially unhelpful Child Welfare interventions that don't actually serve to support the woman or the family?